akreienbring/dbdesigner/README.md

 - Added Datepicker for selecting Date / DateTime values.
 - A scrollable canvas for being able to create lots of tables.
 - Creation of composite foreign constraints
+- New Codegenerator: service.xml for Liferay Service Builder

 ## Screenshots